Updated on: February 2, 2024

 Performing a search on Shodan isn’t as simple as performing a Google search.
 Google has refined its technology to be as user-friendly as possible, while Shodan is designed with IT professionals in mind.

-As you can see, I didn’t find what I was looking for — the reason for this is that Shodan didn’t translate my query to mean, “Cisco servers in New York City”, like Google would have done.
-In order to search for specific keywords in specific locations, you need to use Shodan’s search filters.
+As you can see, I didn’t find what I was looking for since I know that there are Cisco servers in New York City.
+The reason for this is that Shodan didn’t translate my query to mean, “Cisco servers in New York City”, like Google would have done.
+To search for specific keywords in specific locations, you need to use Shodan’s search filters.

 With Shodan, users have to type their search filters out in the search bar in order to customize their queries.